gitter-badger/enkluplayer/docs/multiplayer.ideas.md

 		// sets the scripts on this element .scripts([rotate])

-		// this is the default value -- the lifecycle of the session is locked to the session .expiration(mp.expiration.SESSION)
+		// this is the default value -- the lifecycle of the element is locked to the session .expiration(mp.expiration.SESSION)

-		// defaults to NONE -- this value means the element will automatically be owned by this element .ownership(mp.ownership.SELF)
+		// defaults to NONE -- the SELF value means the element will automatically be owned by this element .ownership(mp.ownership.SELF)
 		.name('This is my name.')